-As of December 31, 2008 and 2007, the carrying value of cash and cash equivalents, accounts receivable and payable, accrued liabilities, and other assets and liabilities approximates fair value due to the short maturities of these instruments.
+As of December 31, 2008 and 2009, the carrying value of cash and cash equivalents, accounts receivable and payable, accrued liabilities, and other current assets and current liabilities approximates fair value due to the short maturities of these instruments.

-As of December 31, 2008, we held certain cash and cash equivalents that are required to be measured at fair value on a recurring basis subject to the disclosure requirements of SFAS No. 157.
-These items include money market funds with a carrying value of \$42,076, which was equal to the fair value at December 31, 2008 based upon Level 1 inputs.
+As of December 31, 2009, the Company held certain cash and cash equivalents that are required to be measured at fair value on a recurring basis subject to the disclosure requirements of ASC 820.
+These items include money market funds held in deposit at a national bank and short-term certificates of deposit held on account under the CDARS program.
+These items had a combined carrying value of \$37,576, which was equal to the fair value at December 31, 2009 based upon Level 1 inputs.

-The carrying amount reported in the consolidated balance sheet as of December 31, 2008 for long term debt is \$30,000.
-Using a discounted cash flow technique that incorporates a market interest rate adjusted for risk profile based upon Level 3 inputs, the Company has determined the fair value of its debt to be \$29,209 at December 31, 2008.
+The carrying amount reported in the consolidated balance sheet as of December 31, 2009 for long term debt is \$30,000.
+Using a discounted cash flow technique that incorporates a market interest rate adjusted for risk profile based upon Level 3 inputs, the Company has determined the fair value of its debt to be \$29,611 at December 31, 2009.